-PricewaterhouseCoopers AG has a designated partner (known as the 'Partner Responsible for Independence' or 'PRI') with appropriate seniority and standing, who is responsible for implementation of the PwC Global Independence Policy, including managing the related independence processes and providing support to the business.
+PricewaterhouseCoopers AG has a designated partner (known as the 'Partner Responsible for Independence' or 'PRI') with appropriate seniority and standing, who is responsible for implementation of the PwC Global Independence processes and providing support to the business.
 The partner is supported by a team of independence specialists.
 The PRI reports directly to the Territory Senior Partner (CEO).